nais/doc/docs/security/auth/azure-ad.md

 !!! warning
     Permanent deletes are irreversible.
 Only do this if you are certain that you wish to completely remove the client from Azure AD.

-When an `AzureAdApplication` resource is deleted from a Kubernetes cluster, the client is not deleted from Azure AD.
+When an `AzureAdApplication` resource is deleted from a Kubernetes cluster, the client is by default _not_ deleted from Azure AD.

-!!! info
+!!! info "Details"
-    The `Application` resource owns the `AzureAdApplication` resource, deletion of the former will thus trigger a deletion of the latter.
+    In Kubernetes terms, the `Application` resource owns the `AzureAdApplication` resource.

+    [Deletion](../../deployment/delete-app.md) of the `Application` will trigger a deletion of the `AzureAdApplication`.
+    The _actual_ client registered in Azure AD however is not deleted by default.

-    If the `AzureAdApplication` resource is recreated, the client will thus retain the same client ID.
+    If the `AzureAdApplication` resource is recreated -- for example by redeploying a previously deleted `Application` -- it will thus retain the same Azure AD client ID.

 If you want to completely delete the client from Azure AD, you must add the following annotation to the `AzureAdApplication` resource: